sematext/docs/docs/integration/mobile-apps-logs.md

 title: Mobile App Log Shipping Tools
-description: Ship logs from iOS and Android apps to Sematext
+description: Ship logs from iOS, WatchOS, and Android apps to Sematext

-Use the following two libraries for shipping logs from mobile applications and devices running Android and iOS to Sematext Logs.
+Use the following two libraries for shipping logs from mobile applications and devices running Android and iOS or WatchOS to Sematext Logs.

 Both libraries have the following in common: